 We do not use fragrance oil.
 While there are many lovely smelling fragrance oils, like peach mango, watermelon, and apple pie, fragrance oils are not natural.

 Essential oils contain only the distilled essence of a plant, but perfume and fragrance oils are artificially created fragrances that contain artificial substances and provide no medicinal or aromatherapeutic properties.

 It's unfortunate that some companies sell bottles of fragrance or perfume oils or products made with fragrance oils and label them with the word "aromatherapy."
 Since the use of the word aromatherapy isn't regulated by the U.S. Government, companies can get away with this.

-We only use pure botanical essential oils to scent our products.
+We only use pure botanical essential oils to scent our natural skincare products.